 Direct the rescue personnel to the location or arrange guidance.
 For example: one person stays to guide on the side of the parking lot and another next to the building.

 Using the lift in the event of a fire is strictly forbidden!

-In evacuation situations the gathering area is: The car park on the side of the street
+In evacuation situations the gathering area is: Parking spaces

-Back-up gathering area: The neighbouring properties
+Back-up gathering area: The neighbouring property